 Statutes authorize the Fund to invest under the Prudent-Man Rule.
 The Prudent-Man Rule shall require each fiduciary of a retirement system and each board of trustees acting collectively on behalf of the Fund to act with care, skill, prudence, and diligence under the circumstances prevailing that a prudent institutional investor acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims.
-Notwithstanding the Prudent-Man Rule, the Fund shall invest 60% of the total portfolio.
+Notwithstanding the Prudent-Man Rule, the Fund shall invest 60% of the total portfolio in equities but in no event shall equities exceed sixty-five percent of the total portfolio.
 Also, at least 10% of the equity allocation must remain indexed to the S&P 500 index.